rshtishi/payroll/eureka-server/README.md

 ## Implementation Details

-The configuration information for Eureka Service is located outside the service code.
-Below is the dependency needed to communicate with *configuration server* for retrieving eureka configuration information:
+The configuration information for *Eureka Server* is located outside the service code.
+Below is the dependency needed to communicate with *Configuration Server* for retrieving *eureka server* configuration information:

 ```
 		<dependency>